Penis Size Information

 Underneath the penis, the thin skin which runs from front to back of the penis is called the raphe.
 It's where the penis rolled up into a tube during its development, and sealed along its length.
 On occasion, the process doesn't get completed properly and the penis is left incomplete in some way - usually with a minor deformity called hypospadias, where the opening of the penis is displaced backwards along the shaft.
 Hypospadias may be seen along with several other problems: a twisted penile shaft, a glans shaped like a flattened mushroom head, a hooded foreskin which is incomplete and covers only the dorsal half of the glans penis.

 But this raises an interesting point, which is that in general sexual attraction is not a matter of appearance, it is a mater of emotional factors.
 Only in the most extreme cases, where, for example, men are fat and women obese, will these physical factors come into play.
-For men, the Adonis index is a great weight loss system - for women, the Venus factor is a good way to lose weight fast.
 That can assuage a woman's fear that she may not be attractive to her man!

 As you will have noticed, the penis varies a lot in size between the erect and the flaccid conditions.
 This is due to the action of the cremaster muscle, whose fibers extend from the scrotum into the penile shaft and cause it to shrink on exposure to cold weather or fear.